fullcalendar/fullcalendar-docs/_docs-v5/event-model/rrule-plugin.md

 The rrule plugin can **ONLY** be used with an [ES6 build system](initialize-es6).
 It **CANNOT** be used with [script tags and browser globals](initialize-globals).

 The `rrule` property accepts whatever the rrule lib accepts for a `new RRule`.
-[See the docs](https://github.com/jakubroztocil/rrule).
+[See the RRule docs](https://github.com/jakubroztocil/rrule).
 You can specify a string or an object.
+When specifying a string, you **can** use date and date-time formats in the [basic ISO8601 format](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates).
+With objects on the contrary, you **must** use the extended ISO8601 format (with hyphens).

 If you're specifying an object, you can write some of the properties in a way that's more convenient than what rrule requires: